-Hand sanitizer stations will be placed throughout the facility at employee entrances, in high contact areas such as entrance ways and in other strategic areas throughout the facility.
-These include reception areas, lobbies, the exhibit hall entrances, and elevator and escalator landings
+Hand sanitizer stations are placed throughout the facility at employee entrances, in high contact areas such as entrance ways and in other strategic areas throughout the facility.
+These include reception areas, lobbies, exhibit hall entrances, and elevator and escalator landings.

-Washroom attendants will limit the number of visitors in washrooms and floor decals will direct attendees to available stalls, urinals and sinks to add separation and space.
-There will be frequent sanitation throughout all washrooms in the facility.
+All washrooms are frequently sanitized throughout the facility.
 This includes the disinfection of door handles, push plates, sink faucets, counters, toilet handles, lids of sanitary napkin disposal containers, soap and paper towel dispenser handles, baby changing stations, and trash receptacles.
-To avoid the spread of airborne microorganisms, hand dryers will be disabled.
-Posters will be displayed in our washrooms to remind visitors of proper hand washing guidelines.
+To avoid the spread of airborne microorganisms, hand dryers have been disabled.